 Conclusions On Pit Boss vs Yoder

 That’s it!
 I hope you found this Pit Boss vs Yoder comparison interesting/useful.
-To learn more about the Pit Boss range I have a Pit Boss FAQ and my Wood Pellet Grill/Smoker Guide provides more details on all your budget/premium options on the market today. 🙂
+My Wood Pellet Grill/Smoker Guide provides more details on all your budget/premium options on the market today. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.